 And since I had an abundance of tomatoes, an eggplant, and lots of basil, I decided to make this spaghetti dish.
-I roasted cubes of eggplant.
-Then I used fresh ripe tomatoes to make a quick sauce and added the little pearls of fresh mozzarella at the very last minute, so it just softens slightly without getting stringy.
+I roasted cubes of eggplant for about 20 minutes.
+Then I used fresh ripe tomatoes to make a quick sauce in a skillet.
+When spaghetti was ready to be tossed with everything, I added the little pearls of fresh mozzarella at the very last minute so it just softens slightly without getting stringy.
 If you can't find pearl-size mozzarella balls, just chop fresh mozzarella into 1/2 inch cubes.

 Spaghetti with Roasted Eggplant, Fresh Tomatoes and Mozzarella

 - 1 large eggplant (almost 2 pounds), cut into 1/2 inch cubes

 - 1/4 cup olive oil

 - 5 ripe tomatoes on the vine- chopped